-The TfN preferred NPR network was developed in response to the evidence base and is the agreed vision of the North.
+The TfN preferred NPR network was developed in response to the evidence base and was the vision agreed by the TfN Board.
 It comprises:

-- → A new line to be constructed from Liverpool to Manchester via the centre of Warrington and Manchester Airport. - → A new line to be constructed between Manchester and Leeds via the centre of Bradford. - Significant upgrades and journey time improvements to the Hope Valley route between Manchester and Sheffield. - → A combination of new lines (including a new station at Leeds), significant upgrades, and new stations at Rotherham and Barnsley Dearne Valley, to improve the network between Sheffield and Leeds. - Significant upgrades and electrification of the rail lines from Leeds and Sheffield to Hull. - → Significant upgrades of the East Coast Main Line (ECML) from Leeds to Newcastle (via York and Darlington) and restoration of the Leamside Line (providing an alternative route from the ECML south of Durham into Newcastle).
+- A new line to be constructed from Liverpool to Manchester via the centre of Warrington and Manchester Airport, and proper consideration of alternatives for Manchester Piccadilly station underground options. - A new line to be constructed between Manchester and Leeds via the centre of Bradford. - → Significant upgrades and journey time improvements to the Hope Valley route between Manchester and Sheffield. - → A combination of new lines (including a new station at Leeds), significant upgrades, and new stations at Rotherham and Barnsley Dearne Valley, to improve the network between Sheffield and Leeds. - → Significant upgrades and electrification of the rail lines from Leeds and Sheffield to Hull. - → Significant upgrades of the East Coast Main Line (ECML) from Leeds to Newcastle (via York and Darlington) and restoration of the Leamside Line (providing an alternative route from the ECML south of Durham into Newcastle).